 The most common federal tax crime is tax evasion, which is specifically defined in 26 U.S.C. § 7201 as a failure to report taxes, reporting taxes inaccurately, or failing to pay taxes.
+It is such a common crime that there are firms like these philadelphia criminal lawyers who defned people who have been charged with evasion.
 To establish a case for tax evasion under section 7201 of the Internal Revenue Code (IRC), the government must prove each of the following beyond a reasonable doubt: that the taxpayer attempted to evade or defeat a tax or payment of a tax; an additional tax was due and owing; and the taxpayer acted willfully.
 If the IRS proves its case for tax evasion against a taxpayer, the penalty can be significant including monetary fines and jail time.

 Who Can Be Prosecuted for Tax Evasion?